joakimtveter/code-showcase/readme.md

 I make one of these for each endpoint in the API.

 ### Basic Reusable get function with access token

+THis lets me make athenticated calls without having to get the access token every time.
+This example is from a social media app that required authentication to get data from the API.

 ```js
 import { showToast, getAccessToken } from '../utils.js';